-This grant provides funding to U.S.-based organizations to establish a center that will train researchers and support the development of new medications for treating substance use disorders.
+This funding opportunity provides resources to academic researchers and organizations to establish a center that will train and support the development of new medications for substance use disorders, bridging the gap between scientific research and practical treatment solutions.

 Award Range